 Alcoholics Anonymous, or AA, is a 12-step program founded in 1935 for people struggling with alcohol abuse.
 AA has a presence in most cities and rural communities across the United States.
-Narcotics Anonymous is a 12-step program founded in the 1950s to address addiction to amphetamines, opiates, barbiturates, and other substances.
+Narcotics Anonymous is a 12-step program founded in the 1950s.
+The purpose of the program is to address addiction to addictive substances.
 SMART Recovery is a relatively new organization, and it is not a 12-step program.
 Five concepts emphasize differences between SMART recovery and 12-step programs like NA or AA.

 SMART Recovery was founded as the Alcohol and Drug Abuse Self-Help Network, or ADASHN in 1992.
 It became SMART Recovery in 1994.
 AA and NA are the most recognized and firmly established addiction recovery organizations, but the benefit of 12-step programs is questionable.
 The chance of staying clean for a year after starting a 12-step program is less than 25%.
 Some estimates are as low as 5%.
 Many people do not feel comfortable with the steps and dogma of NA or AA.
 SMART Recovery’s protocols center on the six stages of change, and they are much more flexible than 12-step programs.

 Chapters of Narcotics Anonymous and Alcoholics Anonymous can overlap or maintain strict separation.
 The level of separation depends on specific groups and communities.
 Some AA chapters are strictly for people with a history of alcohol abuse.
 NA chapters make most distinctions between alcohol and other substances, although the terminology is slightly different.
 While people in recovery are clean in NA.
 They are sober while in AA.
 The Basic Text is NA’s version of the Big Book in AA.